Jeep Wrangler 2-door1997-2006 models

 The Jeep Wrangler was redesigned for the 1997 model year.
 As in previous model years, it was available only as a 2-door (the 4-door model was not introduced until the next redesign, in the 2007 model year).

-Injury measures — Measures taken from the head, neck, and chest indicate low risk of injuries to these body regions in a crash of this severity.
-Forces on the left femur indicate that injuries to the upper leg would be possible.
+Rear passenger — Measures taken from the dummy indicate a low risk of any significant injuries in a crash of this severity.

 Left to right: